 Generally, after midnight and before 08h00 each day, non-Realtime traffic will be less shaped (or not at all) and you will get the fastest speed your Telkom line (and the network) allows.

 Please note that the times mentioned here are meant to give a general indication of possible network behaviour.
-Since the network management is demand based, Afrihost cannot guarantee shaping or abscence of shaping at a specific time - as this is entirely dependant on collective user behaviour (demand for bandwidth) at any given time of the day.
+Since the network management is demand based, Afrihost cannot guarantee shaping or absence of shaping at a specific time - as this is entirely dependent on collective user behaviour (demand for bandwidth) at any given time of the day.

 What determines who will be shaped (or who is a high bandwidth user)?